Print Broker Services

-There are a lot of variables and moving parts in coordinating a large print run, and the larger the project, the more this is the case.
+There are many of variables and moving parts in coordinating a large print run, and the larger the project, the more this holds true.
 A print broker will help you manage those details.
 They’ll help you understand your options for different types of paper, and the wide range of special print methods that can enhance the design and visual impact of your project.
 They’ll know the best wholesale printer for your particular needs.

-There’s been an ongoing trend of sending printing jobs offshore to places like Asia, where books can be printed more cheaply.
-But this often takes several months.
-More recently, automation has allowed US printers to offer competitive prices and better quality—and without the three-month lead time required to send a project to China.
+There’s been an ongoing trend of sending printing jobs offshore to places like Asia, where books can be printed more cheaply, but this often takes several months.
+More recently, automation has allowed U.S. printers to offer competitive prices and better quality—and without the three-month lead time required to send a project to overseas.
 Often, these jobs can be finished in as little as three weeks.
 That’s less time your money is tied up in printing.

-Izzard works as your print broker, leveraging its close relationship with printers—including a US printer which, unlike most, cuts costs even further by buying directly from a paper mill.
+Izzard Ink Publishing works as your print broker, leveraging its close relationship with printers—including a U.S. printer which, unlike most, cuts costs even further by buying directly from a paper mill.